eedrobup/idpatregpy/Readme.md

 <h3 align="center">IDentity PATtern REcoGnition in Python</h3>

   <p align="center">
-    A program for identity classification by patterns in images using landmark-points-extracted patch and image processing
+    A program for identity classification by patterns in images using landmark-points-extracted patch and image processing.<br />
     <br />
     <a href="https://github.com/eedrobup/idpatregpy"><strong>Explore the docs »</strong></a>
     <br />